Camp LeJeune Toxic Water Alert click to learn more

 Betterment occurs when fixing a vehicle causes that vehicle to improve in condition or in value.
 When you’re making a car accident claim, you’re expected to pay this betterment charge when repairs put your vehicle in a better condition than before the crash.
 An insurance company’s sole responsibility is to put you back to the same financial position you were before – not a better one.
 For example, perhaps your car’s radiator was on its last leg before your crash.
 After your crash, you obtained a new radiator and a significant increase in value.
 The insurance company could request that you pay the difference.

-To counter betterment charges, you will have to prove that the parts will not actually increase the value to your car at all.
-Perhaps your car is so old that even with a new radiator you could not ask more money for it on the market.
+To counter betterment charges, you will have to prove that the parts will not actually increase the value of your car at all.
+Perhaps your car is so old that even with a new radiator you could not ask for more money for it on the market.
 To win this type of claim, you must get testimony from an expert in auto repairs or a qualified mechanic.

 As with all claims, you only have a specified amount of time to settle your case.
 Injury accidents in the state of Arkansas must file claims within three years.
 In some cases, you may only have as little as a few months to file your claim, therefore, you must act quickly after a crash.
 An insurer in Arkansas has only 15 days to acknowledge your claim after they’ve received it.
 The carrier must also complete their investigation within 45 calendar days of opening the claim.
 If they can’t complete the investigation within this time frame, they must advise the insured of why they request more time.
 After the close of an investigation, the insurer only has 10 days to deliver all claim checks.